nais/doc/docs/guides/application.md

 The `--platform=linux/amd64` flag is to instruct Docker to build a image for Linux.
 The default might not work.

 ## Step 5: Push your image to our image registry

+To make the image available to NAIS, we need to push it to our image registry.
+We will use the Google Cloud Container Registry for this.

 ### Step 5.1: Configure how Docker authenticates to our image registry